-The recent outbreak of Covid-19 has been the catalyst that has forced countless companies to finally embrace more flexible working arrangements, albeit at an accelerated pace.
+The Covid-19 pandemic has normalised working from home and flexible working arrangements, albeit at an accelerated pace.

 Like it or loathe it, working from home (WFH) appears here to stay and we’re likely to see more and more people continue with it even as life and business slowly gets back to normal.

 And while WFH should see most people save hugely on their commuting and childcare costs, other expenses are likely to rise.

 As always, here at bonkers.ie, we have your back.
 So here are 12 ways for you to cut back on costs and save money while working from home.

 1. Invest in some Tupperware and a slow cooker

 If there’s one positive to take from the Covid-19 pandemic it’s that it's afforded us some extra time to put a bit more thought into our food habits.
 And one easy and healthy way to eat better is by preparing our own meals, which both your body and your budget will thank you for.